 Several factors contribute to this condition, including aggressive teeth brushing; poor oral hygiene; naturally “thin” gum tissue; tooth crowding; an outward position of the teeth; uneven and heavy biting forces; and genetics.
 While gum recession is the most visible sign of damage, you will also be experiencing bone loss beneath the surface of your gums.
 Without intervention, damage can eventually lead to tooth loss.

-Gum grafting gives Bethesda and Washington, DC patients an effective treatment option for both the aesthetic problems and structural concerns that gum recession causes.
+Gum grafting gives patients an effective treatment option for both the aesthetic problems and structural concerns that gum recession causes.
 The treatment can:

 - Prevent the build-up of plaque and the development of cavities in the tooth root.